theonlyladybug/saev/README.md

 Originally forked from [HugoFry](https://github.com/HugoFry/mats_sae_training_for_ViTs) who forked it from [Joseph Bloom](https://github.com/jbloomAus/SAELens).

 Read [logbook.md](logbook.md) for a detailed log of my thought process.

+See [related-work.md](related-work.md) for a list of works training SAEs on vision models.
+Please open an issue or a PR if there is missing work.